univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 	"teacher_and_staff": bool [3]: if the new user should be activated },
 "csv": {
-	"delimiter": str: character that separates the cells of two columns (defaults to ',') "header_lines": int: how many line to skip, if 1, first line will be used to create keys for dict "incell-delimiter": {
+	"delimiter": str: character that separates the cells of two columns, will be auto-detected if not set "header_lines": int: how many line to skip, if 1, first line will be used to create keys for dict "incell-delimiter": {
 		"default":               str [2]: multi-value field separator symbol, separates two values inside a cell